-In accordance with the New York Stock Exchange Listed Company Manual (the "NYSE Rules") and our Corporate Governance Guidelines, a majority of our Board is required to be composed of independent directors.
+In accordance with the NYSE Rules and our Corporate Governance Guidelines, a majority of our Board is required to be composed of independent directors.
 All of our directors, except for David Maura (our Chairman and CEO), qualify as independent directors.
 More specifically, our Board has affirmatively determined that none of the following directors has a material relationship with the Company (either directly or as a partner, stockholder or officer of an organization that has a relationship with the Company): Leslie L. Campbell, Joan Chow, Sherianne James, Terry L. Polistina, Hugh R. Rovit and Gautam Patel.
 Our Board has adopted the definition of "independent director" set forth under Section 303A.02 of the NYSE Rules to assist it in making determinations of independence.
 Our Board has determined that the directors referred to above currently meet these standards and qualify as independent.